Processing Your Payment

 Like Mapes, Jeff O’Donal found selling his business to be somewhat frustrating.
 He bought O’Donal’s Nursery in Gorham from his parents in 2006, decades after they had bought the business from the Jackson family who started the original firm in Portland in 1850.

-After hearing from a grocery store owner who had successfully sold his business to employees, O’Donal opted to go the same route, turning to Rob Brown, a Northport-based adviser with the nonprofit Corporate Development Institute, to help organize a worker cooperative buyout.
+After hearing from a grocery store owner who had successfully sold his business to employees, O’Donal opted to go the same route, turning to Rob Brown, a Northport-based adviser with the nonprofit Cooperative Development Institute, to help organize a worker cooperative buyout.

 “I had every intention of staying on a member and working part-time, but in the end they told me no and I was made a non-entity,” says O’Donal, who nevertheless has no regrets about selling to former employees who helped build the business.